 For the past 18 months the Santana project has been undergoing continuous bulk heap-leach testing activities.
 An initial phase utilized coarse crushing (<3") with a second phase involving fine crushing (<1/2" to 5/8") and agglomeration prior to leaching.
-Ultimate gold recoveries from all tests were excellent and consistent with the overall cumulative average.
-Crush size will ultimately be fine tuned to maximize future profitability at a proposed commercial.
+Crush size will ultimately be fine tuned to maximize future profitability.
 In total, approximately 50,000 tonnes of mineralized material has now been placed on the test leach pads and the results of the bulk test work fully support the on-going development of the project with a goal towards commercial scale operation.
 Cumulative reagent consumptions for the bulk test are low amounting to <0.20 kg/t for both cyanide and lime.

-To September 30, 2019 the test mining program has produced approximately 1,100 oz of gold and 225 oz of Silver.
-During the period, gold and silver sales of approximately \$82,000 were realized.
-As this is a test mining program all revenue from the sales of gold and silver produced has been credited to exploration and evaluation expenditures.
+The test mining program has produced approximately 1,100 oz of gold and 225 oz of Silver. .
+As this was a test mining program all revenue from the sales of gold and silver produced has been credited to exploration and evaluation expenditures.